CustAny: Customizing Anything from A Single Example: Conclusion

 \section{Conclusion}

-We introduce AnyMaker, a zero-shot text-to-image framework for general object customization, which has seldom been studied in previous works.
-Our approach integrates novel general ID extraction, dual-level ID injection, and ID-aware decoupling module, endowing the model with high ID fidelity without damaging the text editing ability.
-Experiments demonstrate that our method excels in general object customization solely with one single reference image, and even outperforms task-specialized methods in some popular specific domains.
-Furthermore, we construct the first large-scale general ID dataset, MC-IDC, to set a new benchmark and promote the future research for object customization.
+We introduce CustAny, a zero-shot text-to-image framework for general object customization, integrating general ID extraction, dual-level ID injection, and an ID-aware decoupling module.
+CustAny achieves high ID fidelity while preserving text editing abilities and outperforms specialized methods in certain domains.
+Additionally, we create the MC-IDC dataset, the first large-scale general ID dataset, promote the research for object customization.